 “Our talented, driven team continually works to expand the offerings of leading-edge treatments for patients in need of transplants, as seen with this new use of the da Vinci technology,” said Hernandez-Alejandro.
 “This program provides innovations available nowhere else in the Northeast, thanks to the dedication of Dr. Kashyap and the kidney transplant team.”

-UR Medicine Transplant provides care to patients across Upstate New York and northern Pennsylvania, offering kidney, liver, pancreas and heart transplants, as well as a through UR Medicine’s Golisano Children’s Hospital.
+UR Medicine Transplant provides care to patients across Upstate New York and northern Pennsylvania, offering kidney, liver, pancreas and heart transplants, as well as a pediatric liver and kidney transplant program through UR Medicine’s Golisano Children’s Hospital.
 A significant focus is on living donor kidney and liver transplants, including a paired kidney exchange program.